 - Punctual, meticulous and rigorous in completing an assigned task.

-- Highly organized, effective at multitasking, adept at juggling changing priorities
+- Highly organized, effective at multitasking and adept at juggling changing priorities.

-- Proven ability to work both independently and also as part of a collaborative team.
+- Proven ability to work both independently and as part of a collaborative team.

 SPECIAL CONDITIONS OF EMPLOYMENT